Skip to content

 • a subset keyword

-You can also combine elements, patterns, MDX expressions, MDX keywords and MDX mods into a comma delimited list, i.e.: Managers,Deputy,/Sec*Level?/
+You can also combine elements, patterns, MDX expressions, MDX keywords and MDX mods into a semicolon delimited list, i.e.: Managers;Deputy;/Sec*Level?/

 Option / parameterDescription